Start your learning on managing Accounts, Billings and Subscriptions!

 Cool, so who are the people I will be helping?

 You will be helping Microsoft customers like you to answer questions from other customers and earn rewards and points through our app.
 Questions will be related to managing accounts, billings and subscriptions within Account.microsoft.com.
+Watch this video to see how a Microsoft Ambassador submits a question and how, as an Ambassador, you can respond to the question and help the customer.

 Account.microsoft.com (AMC) is the website where Microsoft customers can do many things such as manage their subscriptions, change or update payment methods, look at their order history, and change their Microsoft account preferences.
 You will be able to help Microsoft customers manage their subscriptions online either via https://account.microsoft.com/services/ or on their Xbox console.
 Here are the products you'll be supporting as an Ambassador: